The Running Programme for Beginners 2021

 After a couple of weeks of consolidation at that distance the programme will continue to increase distance and duration to achieve the target of running continuously for 60 minutes.
 There will be some additional coached sessions, on a Wednesday evening, at St Ives running track to improve endurance and pace.
 The ultimate goal is for the beginners to fit in with the regular Monday-night club runners by the end of the programme.
 By now you will be equipped to progress to longer distances if you want to, the running world is your oyster…

-The training programme you will follow involves weekly meetings with the group on Monday evenings, then repeating the sessions twice independently each week.
+From 10th May the training programme you will follow involves weekly meetings with the group on Monday evenings (except bank holidays), then repeating the sessions twice independently each week.
 In previous years participants on the course arranged to meet up in smaller groups to complete these repeating sessions together, they became running buddies.
 There will also be three additional coached sessions at the running track in St Ives, probably in October and November, exact dates to be advised later.

 The most difficult part of any training programme is deciding to give it a go.
 We at the BRJ are devoted to our sports and would love you to join us and to get running.